John Kapoor: Legal issues

 In October 2017, Kapoor was arrested in Arizona and charged with RICO conspiracy, conspiracy to commit wire fraud, and conspiracy to violate the Anti-Kickback Law.
 The charges stem from allegations that he participated in a scheme to bribe doctors to prescribe fentanyl, a powerful synthetic opioid manufactured under the brand name Subsys by his company Insys Therapeutics.
 U.S. Attorney William Weinreb said the charges reflected authorities' commitment to combat the opioid epidemic.
 Kapoor is also alleged to have conspired to defraud health insurance providers.
 Shortly after the charges were announced, Kapoor resigned from the Board of Insys Therapeutics.

 On May 2, 2019, Kapoor was convicted of engaging in a racketeering conspiracy to increase the profits of his company's opiate painkiller, Subsys.
 On January 23, 2020, he was sentenced to 5.5 years in prison and described as a "former billionaire"; Federal prosecutors had asked for 15 years.
 His convictions and sentence were affirmed on appeal.
 Because of COVID-19, Kapoor delayed the start of his prison sentence.
-Kapoor is currently incarcerated at Duluth FPC, a minimum security federal prison camp with a projected release date of December 11, 2024, according to the Federal Bureau of Prison's website.
+Kapoor was incarcerated at Duluth FPC, a minimum security federal prison camp and released in June 2023 after serving 2 years of 5-1/2 year sentence.
+Kapoor was portrayed by Andy Garcia in the Netflix movie Pain Hustlers released in October 2023.